eeyepee/diksh-it/README.md

 ## Diksh-it
 This is my first public program written in python.
-The goal was to find all the dictionary words based on the letters you input.
+The goal is to find all dictionary words based on the letters you provide as input.